Top 10 places to visit in the Benelux by train

 1. Amsterdam, the Netherlands

-The Netherlands’ most famous city needs no introduction.
-Your Eurail pass sets you right in the middle of the action, because Amsterdam’s Station Centraal connects easily, via tram or on foot, to all of the city’s main attractions.
+The Netherlands’ most famous city, and maybe in the Benelux, needs no introduction.
+Your Eurail pass sets you right in the middle of the action, because Amsterdam’s Centraal Station connects easily, via tram or on foot, to all of the city’s main attractions.
 The city is a pedestrian’s paradise.
 Take tram 13 or 17 from the station and get out at the Anne Frank House stop.
 Whether you want to visit the museum or not, it’s the perfect launching point for a walk through Amsterdam’s stunning half-moon of 17th-century canals.
 No matter what the weather or the time of year, a walk through the canal belt offers city views of a beauty matched in few places.

 2. Antwerp, Belgium

 Fashion rules in Antwerp.
 The city’s main downtown district, centered around the Nationalestraat, is dedicated to designers – both established labels and up-and-comers – the most famous of whom, Dries Van Noten, has his headquarters next to a fashion museum (ModeMuseum, or MoMu).
 After working up a thirst with some Antwerp window-shopping, you’ll want to try some Belgian brews.
 The beer here is better than anywhere in the world.
 A 15-minute walk to the world-famous Kulminator pub gives you a chance to try ordering a Westvleteren, one of Europe’s most prized and elusive brews.
 When you’re ready to head out of the city, try and arrive at the station a bit early.
 Antwerp Central is one of Europe’s most beautiful stations and well worth a visit on its own.